 The computer code of SWAN is available in public domain through the website of Delft University of Technology.

-We offer an executable version for a PC under WINDOWS, which is identical to the version distributed by Delft University numerically; it produced identical results with identical input data.
+Digital Hydraulics offers an executable version for a PC under WINDOWS, which is identical to the version distributed by Delft University numerically; it produced identical results with identical input data.
 However, the version of SWAN by DHH has a number of powerful graphical output facilities.
 It has the line plot capabilities that were available in older SWAN versions, but now scalar quantities can also be represented by colored areas.
 The same is true for 2-dimensional spectra.
 In the sequel the SWAN version distributed by DHH is called SWAN-DHH.

 This version is available in combination with a hyperlinked User Manual for SWAN-DHH.